 When it comes to choosing a savings account, there are a lot of options out there.
 Do you want a high yield account?
-A low minimum balance account?
+An account with a low minimum balance?
 An account with no monthly fees?
 It can be pretty confusing.

 But never fear!
 I’m here to help you figure out how to pick a savings account that won’t make you want to die.